mtrevisan/Boxon/README.md

 <a name="digging"></a>
 ## Digging into the code
-Almost for each base annotation there is a corresponding class defined into `Codec.java` that manages the encoding and decoding of the underlying data.
+Almost for each base annotation there is a corresponding class defined into `Template.java` that manages the encoding and decoding of the underlying data.

 The other annotations are managed directly into `TemplateParser.java`, that is the main class that orchestrates the parsing of a single message with all of its annotations.
-If an error occurs a `ParseException` is thrown.
+If an error occurs an `AnnotationException` (an error occurs on an annotation definition), `CodecException` (an error occurs while finding the appropriate codec), `TemplateException` (an error occurs if a template class is badly annotated), or `DecodeException`/`EncodeException` (a container exception for the previous ones for decoding and encoding respectively) is thrown.

-Messages can be concatenated, and the `Parser.java` class manages them, returning a [DTO](https://en.wikipedia.org/wiki/Data_transfer_object), `ParseResponse.java`, with a list of all successfully read messages and a list of all errors from problematic messages.
+Messages can be concatenated, and the `Parser.java` class manages them, returning a [DTO](https://en.wikipedia.org/wiki/Data_transfer_object), `ParseResponse.java`, which contains a list of all successfully read messages and a list of all errors from problematic messages.

 <br/>

 Each annotated class is processed by `Template.class`, that is later retrieved by `Parser.java` depending on the starting header.
-For that reason each starting header defined into `MessageHeader` annotation SHOULD BE unique.
+For that reason each starting header defined into `MessageHeader` annotation MUST BE unique.
+This class can also accept a context.

 All the SpEL expressions are evaluated by `Evaluator.java`.

-This class can also accept a context.

 <br/>